Emily Tarrier from London City Calling believes cruise holidays are for everyone, even younger travellers in their 20s and 30s.

 The thing that actually surprised me the most was the fact that many cruise ships now also have onboard nightclubs.
 Spending several evenings dancing into the early hours at Skywalkers nightclub with people of all ages and backgrounds was one of the highlights of my time on board the Crown Princess.

-Travel Hack Tip: Alcoholic drinks are not always included in the standard all-inclusive package, however, you can usually add all-inclusive drinks for a daily surcharge.
+Travel Hack Tip: Alcoholic drinks are not included in the standard full-board package, however, you can add additional drinks packages to your holiday.
+Find out more here.
 If you’re planning to spend a sea day sipping cocktails by the pool or a big evening hitting the bars and clubs, this package will definitely be worth getting.

 It’s heaven for foodies